asing44/DMD-400-Blog/src/posts/update-5.md

 ---
-title: "Project Update 5: Blossoming Ideas"
+title: "Project Update 5: Creating Form"
 date: 2024-02-24T21:47
-thumb: ""
+thumb: "brainstorming-document.png"
 tags: update
 ---

-Since the last project update, I have begun
+# Introduction

-# Project Timeline
+Since the last project update, I have begun to create design wireframes for the webpage.
+I am starting to feel a bit of tension with the approaching deadline and have made an effort to contribtue as much time as possible toward this project.
+I am confident that I can still produce a professional, quality website as a result and am starting to *very much appreciate* the foundation created from previous weeks' efforts.

 Here is the project timeline again: